BeatrisIlieva/softuni-courseworks/python/theory.md

 We use CBV because they allows us inheritence, allows us to skip wirting the common logic and concetrate only on the business logic.
 In CBV we use a declarative way to only say for example is the template, what is the form, what is the success url to redirect to.

 `mixins` implement common functionalitiy.
 We should not initialize mixins.
 Ather classes inherit mixins.

+`AnonymousUser` is a hardcoded class that has all properties and methods of a real user.
+It allows us to treat an anonymous user as it is an authenticated user.

+Django gives us three options to create a user.

+1. To directly inherit the `AbstractUser` class.
+It is an astract class.
+By inheriting it we get all its fields and we cn add more as we need.
+It comes with a manager.

+2. We do not want all the fields from AbstractUser.
+Then we can inherit directly `AbstractBaseUser`.
+It contains the `password` field.

+The `UserManager` has three methods:

+`create_super_user`
+`create_user` -> it takes care to hash the password

+Owing to the auth Django cerates three tables for authentication
+1. Users
+2. Groups
+3. Permissions

+And three m2m tables for the realtions between them.

+`Permissions mixin` holds the fields for `is_super_user`, `groups` and `user_permissions`

+The build in `authenticate`function receives the user credentials.
+It iterates though all backeds (logic that knows how to authenticated a user) and if the credentials are valid it returns the user otherwise returns None.
+By default Django tries to authenticate us by username and password.

+Each custom backedn that we create needs to have the `authenticate` method

+The default `authenticatez method gets the user, gets the password, hashes it and it compares if the password matches.

+Authentication and Loginare two diffrent processs.
+In the authentication we prove who we are.
+In the login the session gets attached to the request.
+This way a user does not need to reauthenticate themselves on every request.

+`Hashing` is one way.

+Django uses `sha256`